winnerineast/Origae-6/README.md

 # Origae-6
 ![Alt text](img/header.jpg)

-Warning: this is a playground where I build a machine learning system with all open source codes MERELY.
+Warning: this is a playground where I build a machine learning system with all open source codes MERELY since 2018.
+Now it's 2023 and AI goes into new era and I enter this project again and make it better.
 ## Background
 AI is something interesting but not easy to play with it.
 So I would like put up some kind of visual works, Origae-6 to lower down the difficulty for most of people who love AI.
+I wrote these words in 2018 and I have tried many and now I catch up AIGC (Artificial Intelligence Generated Content) here.
 ## Features
 A more detailed working progress can be found in my daily [work notes](docs/dailynotes.md)
+- [ ] LLaMA: Open and Efficient Foundation Language Models
+- [ ] Stanford Alpca: An Instruction-following LLaMA Model
+- [ ] llama.cpp: Port of Meta LLaMA model in C/C++
+- [ ] alpaca.cpp: Locally run an Instruction-Tuned Chat-Style LLM
+- [ ] dalai: The simplest way to run LLaMA on your local machine.
+- [ ] point-alpaca: one of way to further train LLaMA.
+- [ ] ColossaAI: Making large AI models cheaper, faster and more accessaible
+- [ ] ...
 - [x] Create datasets for images.
 - [x] MNIST dataset
 - [x] CIFAR-10 dataset